MBtech/ansible-spark/README.md

-# Ansible: Spark standalone cluster (on Amazon EC2 and local cluster)
+# Ansible: Spark cluster (on Amazon EC2 and local cluster)
 This repository has been created by forking this [repo](https://github.com/phamthuonghai/ansible-spark-ec2).
 As ansible has been updated in the last few years and several other issues with the old repo, I decided to overhaul it.

+## Compatibility:
+I have designed and tested these playbooks with Ansible 2.4.3 and it is supposed to work for  Ubuntu systems (both 16.04 and 18.04 should work but some other versions should be compatible too)

 ## Prelims
 Install Ansible